At Situ we obsess over art lighting, it’s what we do.

 At Situ, when we design a fixture, we start from the inside out.
 Fixtures designed in parallel with modern optical designs that let us shape and control light for further reach vertically and better control laterally.
 We understand that art lighting can involve compromises and have worked to engineer systems that minimize them and put you in control.

 Many companies advertise the lumens, or candela, of their products but art lighting is about proper distribution of light not just the brightness.
-Lumens are strictly a measure of intensity and not a relevant metric for art lighting.
+Lumens are strictly a measure of total light output (every direction) and not a relevant metric for art lighting.
 Making an intense art light is neither difficult nor should it be the objective.

 Exactly how much light do you want?